supercooldave/supercooldave.github.io/2017/STS/index.md

 #### Slack Channel

 The Slack site [stsip.slack.com](https://stsip.slack.com/) will allow you to chat directly to the teaching and receive announcements from them.
+You will receive an invitation early in the course.

 ## Project Rooms